Maximising Your CPF for Home Loans

 using cpf for home loans_2

-As seen in the table, BRS is an important matric that is used to measure how much you can withdraw from your CPF OA.
+Basic Retirement Sum (BRS) is an important metric that is used to measure how much you can withdraw from your CPF OA.
 Since CPF also acts as your nest egg when your Retirement Account is set up once you turn 55 years of age, it is crucial that your CPF meets the minimum requirements of BRS to ensure you have a comfortable retirement.

 Retirement Sums Table